edgedb/edgedb/docs/intro/edgeql.rst

   * - Binary data
     - ``bytes``

-Primitive literals can be declarated using familiar syntax.
+Basic literals can be declared using familiar syntax.

 .. tabs::